DOX69/Databricks-Certified-Data-Engineer-Associate/README.md

 * On the other hand, External Locations represent the storage directories within a cloud storage container.

 * In addition, Unity Catalog adds Shares and Recipients which are related to Delta Sharing.

+**Three types of identities**
+* Users : identified by e mail
+* service Principles (principes de service) : identified by Application IDs
+* Group users

+There identities exist at 2 lvl : Account-level and workspace-level.
+Unity Catalog supports a feature called **Identity Federation**, where identities are simply created once
+So Identity Federation **eliminates the need to manually create and maintain copies** of identities at workspace-levels

+**Priviliges**